 Proof of this is in the bite.
 I’ve knocked back my fair share of pre-shucked market oysters over the last 18 months and I’ve survived, but there’s no comparing them to their restaurant counterparts, where chefs crack them open to order.
 Shuck timing can mean the difference between an adequate experience and the sublime.

-Sam Cheetham (head chef at acclaimed Melbourne restaurant Cumulus Inc) agrees.
+Sam Cheetham (former head chef at acclaimed Melbourne restaurant Cumulus Inc) agrees.

 He adds that, freshness aside, what you want to think about when you’re thinking about oysters is size.
 He points to another myth: that bigger equals more flavour.